morgangraphics/ansible-role-nvm/README.md

       nvm_install: "curl"
       nvm_dir: "/usr/local/nvm"
       nvm_commands:
-       - "nvm exec npm install {{ config.prod.client-1.nodejs }}"
+       - "nvm install {{ config.prod.client-1.nodejs.version }}"
+       - "nvm alias default {{ config.prod.client-1.nodejs.version }}"
-       - "nvm exec default npm run build"
+       - "nvm exec default npm install"
-       - "nvm exec default npm run app.js"
+       - "nvm exec default npm run prod"

 ```

 ## Installing/Running/Maintaining or Upgrading multiple versions of Node.js on the same host

-By default, the **first** Node.js version instantiated in your Playbook will automatically be aliased as the "default" version of Node.js regardless of whatever version you install afterwards or how many times you run the role.
+By default, the **first** Node.js version instantiated in your Playbook will automatically be aliased as the "default" version regardless of whatever version you install afterwards or how many times you run the role.
+It is important to declare which version is expected to be the "default" version.

 There are two NVM aliases `default` (current "active" version of Node.js) and `system` (the base OS version of Node.js). *Aliasing is a very powerful feature of NVM and it is a recommended best practice for managing your environment*.